16th > February > 2009 Archive

 The iPhone and iPod Touch each generate more web traffic than any other handheld device.

-FoTW George Orwell called advertising "the rattling of a stick inside a swill pail".
+FoTWFoTW George Orwell called advertising "the rattling of a stick inside a swill pail".
 What would he call the business of writing advertorials about Twitter, and other Web 2.0 hypes, then?
+Answers on an email, please.
+But we're honoured to have D-list Shoreditch New Media celeb and serial-Twitterer Paul Carr for this FoTW.* This one starts gently, then heats up nicely.

 Apple's latest Mac OS X security update has a knack for breaking Perl, according to Mac users across the web.